gilch/hissp/README.md

 Macros are simply functions that take Hissp code, and return Hissp code.
 When an unqualified symbol is in the function position of a tuple about to be evaluated, the compiler checks if the module's `_macro_` namespace has that symbol.
-If it does it is called at compile time as a macro.
+If it does it is called at compile time as a macro and the result is inserted into the code in its place.

 Qualified symbols can also be macros if looked up directly from their module's `_macro_`.
 E.g. `(hissp.basic.._macro_.define FOO 0xf00)`